kevinrodbe/library/content/03-content-negotiation.md

 ## Adding a custom Mime Type

-TODO: Add reasons we'd want to use a custom Mime Type: Versioning - see [Github API](http://developer.github.com/changes/2014-01-07-upcoming-change-to-default-media-type/) and [Heroku](https://blog.heroku.com/archives/2014/1/8/json_schema_for_heroku_platform_api)
+TODO: Elaborate on reasons we'd want to use a custom Mime Type: Versioning - see [Github API](http://developer.github.com/changes/2014-01-07-upcoming-change-to-default-media-type/) and [Heroku](https://blog.heroku.com/archives/2014/1/8/json_schema_for_heroku_platform_api)

 Our custom media type will be `application/vnd.apocalypse+json`.